 It was the biggest puzzle for me.
 So much pomp and PR around organization of IGF; bringing half of world’s Internet elite and numerous high-ranking officials to Baku; and then - the government displaying very careless attitude to the whole event – wasn't it a bit strange?

 There have been many articles and posts in the Internet regarding human rights and freedom of expression issues in the host country Azerbaijan, thus I’m going to skip them.
-As an old Azeri saying tells, an open village needs no guide.
+As an old Azerbaijani saying tells, a visible village needs no guide.
 So, let’s look through other issues that got my attention.

-"Have you seen the toilets," I was asked in horror by a foreigner friend even before I entered and got my badge – bad news travels faster.
+"Have you seen the toilets," I was asked in horror by a foreigner even before I entered and got my badge – bad news travels fast.